-The doctoral program in Microbiology, Immunology and Infection is based in the Department of Microbiology & Immunology and is one of the specialized research and training areas within the Basic Cell and Molecular Biology Division of the Coordinated Doctoral Program in Basic Sciences at CUMC.
+The doctoral program in Microbiology, Immunology and Infection is based in the Department of Microbiology & Immunology and is one of the specialized research and training areas within the Integrated Program in Cellular, Molecular and Biomedical Studies of the Coordinated Doctoral Program in Biomedical Sciences at Columbia University Medical Center.

 The Department of Microbiology & Immunology offers a program of study leading to the Ph.D. in Microbiology & Immunology.
 You will earn M.A. and M.Ph. degrees in the course of your studies.
 There is no program leading to a M.S. degree.
 If you are accepted to the Ph.D. program, you will be given full support for tuition, student health services, and medical insurance.
 You will also receive a stipend for your personal use, which continues throughout your graduate studies.